When a Stranger Calls (1979 film): Rating

-The American Classification and Rating Administration (CARA) originally voted unanimously for a PG-rating (five years before the PG-13 rating was available for use).
-However, CARA chair Richard Heffner then viewed the film and called the board for discussion to consider voting for an R-rating instead.
-Although the theme of a film could potentially be accommodated within a PG-rating, Heffner argued that this film's treatment of its theme was too unsettling for most parents to want it to be freely available to unaccompanied children.
+The American Classification and Rating Administration (CARA) voted unanimously for a PG-rating (five years before the PG-13 rating was available for use).
+However, CARA chair Richard Heffner then viewed the film and called the board for discussion to consider voting for an R rating.
+Although the theme of a film could be accommodated within a PG-rating, Heffner argued that this film's treatment of its theme was too unsettling for most parents to want it to be freely available to unaccompanied children.
 A majority vote was then received to assign the film its R rating.

 Box office

 The film had a gross of $482,969 from pre-release engagements.
 It expanded to 468 theaters and grossed $2,597,032 in its opening four days.
 It placed second on Variety's weekly box office chart for the week ended October 3, 1979 and moved up to number one in its third week of release.
-It went on to gross $20,149,106 during its initial theatrical run in the United States and Canada.
-In its 1980 theatrical re-release the film managed to gross an additional $1,262,052.
+It grossed $20,149,106 during its initial theatrical run in the United States and Canada.
+In its 1980 theatrical re-release, the film grossed an additional $1,262,052.
 The film was a financial success, given its $1.5 million budget.
-Some contemporaneous newspaper sources note the film grossed approximately $25 million.
+Some contemporary newspapers note the film grossed approximately $25 million.

 Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 41% based on 16 reviews, with an average rating of 5.21/10.
+On Rotten Tomatoes, the film holds an approval rating of 38% based on 16 reviews, with an average rating of 5.21/10.
 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 58 out of 100, based on seven critics, indicating "mixed or average reviews".

 Roger Ebert described the film as "sleazy" in a 1980 episode of Sneak Previews.
 In her review for The New York Times, Janet Maslin wrote "When a Stranger Calls is an energetic first film", adding that "the frightened-babysitter opening of the movie is marvelously modern, as Mr. Walton demonstrates that a haunted house with an ice-making refrigerator is intrinsically scarier than a house without one.
 He also makes the most of that fearsome modern weapon, the telephone."
 Author Travis Holt elaborates on the importance of the telephone to the film's portrayal of horror, noting that in the beginning "The phone is presented as a means of safety and comfort; it is a savior rather than a burden."
 Once the harassing phone calls begin, however, the view of the telephone becomes more sinister:

 Critic Elston Brooks of the Fort Worth Star-Telegram felt the film was superior to its contemporary Halloween (1978), adding that director Walton "keeps his tension-level at a nearly unbearable mark in the film's first half...
 He keeps it at a high dramatic level, thank to Durning and Beckley, in the second half, which is almost a second movie as far as plot goes."